Headaches & Concussions

 - Migraines – the notorious throbbing headache that doesn’t let you sleep, rest, or work.
 Migraines occur mostly in women and are accompanied by photosensitivity (light sensitivity) and phonophobia (sound sensitivity).
 It is throbbing in nature and can persist for 72 hours.

 We understand how hard it can be to deal with a headache, and we are here to sort it out for you.
 We’ll work with you to find the cause of your headache and prescribe the right treatment plan for you.

 A concussion is a type of brain injury that can occur after a head injury.
 A concussion occurs due to a sudden acceleration or deceleration of the brain.
 Since your brain is suspended in a fluid, a sudden pushing or pulling force on the brain can result in injuries.
 Concussions can be serious and need to be treated urgently.

 Symptoms of a concussion can include headache, dizziness, nausea, and confusion.
 Concussions may damage only specific part of your brain.
 For example, an injury in the motor area of your brain may cause you to have decreased leg strength.
 If you suspect that you or someone else has a concussion, it's important to see a doctor right away.
 Concussions can sometimes require hospitalization and even surgery.
 But with early diagnosis and treatment, most people make a full recovery.

-H2 Health and its nationwide outpatient physical therapy and rehab centers are the right place for the treatment of your headache.
-Our qualified teams provide physical therapy, acupuncture, aquatic bath, occupational, and speech therapy in the most effective and time-saving manner.
-Call us today at (800) 699-9395 or visit us at your nearest location or request an appointment online.
+The H2 Health Family of nationwide outpatient physical therapy and rehab centers are the right place for the treatment of your headache.
+Our qualified teams provide physical therapy, treatments like dry needling, occupational therapy, and speech therapy in the most effective and time-saving manner.
+Visit us at your nearest location or request an appointment online.